codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 Operating Systems
 -----------------

-The write-once, run-everywhere philosophy of our tool set also extends to operating systems, providing a way to develop software components that are not tied to a particular host OS, but are instead portable to any supported real-time or non-real-time operating environment without modification.
+The write-once, run-anywhere philosophy of our tool set also extends to operating systems, providing a way to develop software components that are not tied to a particular host OS, but are instead portable to any supported real-time or non-real-time operating environment without modification.
 In order to achieve this, any OS-specific code must be incorporated into a lower-level abstraction layer or handled by the run-time environment.
-Although future possibilities are endless, the current focus is on providing support for:1
+Although future possibilities are endless, the current focus is on providing support for:

 - Standard desktop and embedded Linux
 - Real-time Linux (PREEMPT_RT)